Business & Finance

 Investment Banker Salary Overview

-The Investment Banker is a sought-after profession in the United States with a median annual salary of $186,000.
-Compensation typically ranges from $95,000 for entry-level positions to $350,000 for experienced professionals in high-demand markets.
+The Investment Banker is one of the most important roles in the Business & Finance sector of the US economy in 2026.
+With a median annual salary of $186,000, compensation for this position ranges from $95,000 at the entry level to $350,000 for highly experienced professionals in top-paying markets.

 Salary Range: The typical Investment Banker in the US earns between $95,000 and $350,000 per year, with a median of $186,000.